ballerina-platform/ballerina-lang/stdlib/io/src/main/ballerina/io/Module.md

     if (result is string[]) {
         println(record); // Retrieved a record.
     } else {
-        return err; // An IO error occurred when reading the records.
+        return result; // An IO error occurred when reading the records.
     }
 }
 ```